kubeflow/website/content/en/docs/pipelines/tutorials/benchmark-examples.md

 it is also possible to show KDE (Kernel Density Estimate) plot.
 If a KDE plot is desirable, use 'kde=True' in the distplot() method.

-## Tuning and different configurations
+## Tuning with different configurations

 The above example shows one performance report via running the benchmark script.
 In fact, there are multiple ways of tuning the pipeline and/or the Kubernetes